hugoferreira/hugoferreira.github.com/_posts/2013-03-01-genetic-algorithm-in-scala.markdown

      stopCondition: List[Specimen] => Boolean)
 {% endhighlight %}

 What can we use as specimen?
-What about a `String` of characters? `Strings` are perfect candidates for specimens according to the above signature, since each indidivual character can act as a `Gene` (*i.e.* a `String` can be viewed as an `Iterable[Char]`).
+What about a `String` of characters? `Strings` are perfect candidates for specimens according to the above signature, since each individual character can act as a `Gene` (*i.e.* a `String` can be viewed as an `Iterable[Char]`).
 Here's a specimen:

 {% highlight scala %}
 val target = "as armas e os baroes assinalados"